Best Online Family Nurse Practitioner Programs in Utah

 Online Learning - Visit Website

-Nightingale College's online Master of Science in Nursing Family Nurse Practitioner (MSN FNP) program prepares registered nurses for advanced practice roles.
-It requires a BSN with a 3.0 GPA, current RN licensure, and one year of RN experience.
-The 55-credit curriculum spans six semesters, focusing on assessment, pharmacology, and primary care across the lifespan.
-Tuition is $550 per credit, with an estimated total cost of $34,810.
-The program emphasizes evidence-based practice and prepares graduates for AANP and ANCC certification exams.
+Nightingale College offers an online Master of Science in Nursing Family Nurse Practitioner program designed for registered nurses seeking advanced practice roles.
+This 55-credit program spans six semesters and emphasizes evidence-based practice, with coursework covering advanced assessment, pharmacology, and primary care across the lifespan.
+Admission requires a BSN with a 3.0 GPA, current RN licensure, and one year of RN experience.
+No entrance exam is required.
+Tuition is $550 per credit, totaling approximately $34,810.
+The program prepares graduates for AANP and ANCC certification exams through a fully online format with 37 didactic and 18 clinical credit hours.

 Southern Utah University